 As the fastest-growing new brewery in Belgium, you’d never guess Brewery Dilewyns’ success could be attributed to a local dentist winning a homebrew contest.
 Taking a leap of faith and investing the family fortune, Vincent Dilewyns recruited his daughters to open the brewery in 2011.
 At only twenty seven and the youngest brewer in Belgium, Anne-Catherine brews her father’s recipes and was named one of three female rising star brewers in the world.

-Anne-Catherine comes by her entrepreneurial brewing skills honestly.
-In 1875, Anna-Coletta Wauman (Anne-Catherine’s great great grandmother and mother of eleven children) turned a former benzine oil factory into a brewery.
+Anne-Catherine brewing skills run in the family.
+In 1875, her Great-Great-Grandmother Anna-Coletta Wauman turned a former benzine oil factory into a brewery.
 It operated in Dendermonde until WWII, when the brew kettles were confiscated.
-Anne-Catherine has Wauman’s passport, which lists her occupation as “Brew Master.”
+Anne-Catherine still has Wauman’s passport, which lists her occupation as “Brew Master.”

 Only open for three years, Brewery Dilewyns is one of Belgium’s newest and fastest growing breweries.
 Anne-Catherine’s beers have already received accolades from Saveur, Chicago Sun Times, and First We Feast, among others.